 This story is from a Tax appeals commission case of 2016 and the main stars are Revenue, JR and his sister Cindy.
 JR and Cindy are fictitious names as is the practice type as these are redacted in the case.
 JR has a legal practice and he employs his sister Cindy, who was an employee during the tax years 2012 and 2013.
-JR claimed a deduction for wages in his accounts of €18,200 for 2012 €32,800 for 2013.
-Revenue didn't allow the deductions on the basis that the deductions were not "wholly and exclusively for the purposes of the trade"
+JR claimed a deduction for wages in his accounts of €18,200 for 2012 and €32,800 for 2013.
+Revenue didn’t allow the deductions on the basis that the deductions were not “wholly and exclusively for the purposes of the trade”

 At the hearing JR and Cindy gave evidence.
 JR had two employees one of which was Cindy.
-Cindy was in fifth year in school when she started work in JR's practice.
+Cindy was in her fifth year in school when she started work in JR’s practice.
 She did her leaving cert in June 2013.
 JR confirmed that Cindy worked as an assistant and receptionist.
-She didn't have qualifications at that time and was still at school.
+She didn’t have qualifications at that time and was still at school.
 Her rate of pay was approximately €14.50 per hour in 2012 and €19.50 per hour in 2013.
-JR stated that "her wages were a reflection of what I think she was worth"
+JR stated that “her wages were a reflection of what I think she was worth”

-Revenue was of the view that the level of wages for Cindy was much higher than market value for such an employment.
+Revenue was of the view that the level of wages for Cindy was much higher than the market value for such employment.
 This was on the basis that she was a leaving cert student with no qualifications.

 Cindy, in evidence, stated she worked for 3 hours after school and worked full days on Saturdays in 2012.
 Cindy said she worked from about 4 to 7 each day while JR said he closed the practice at 5 or 6 on weekdays.
 When asked about what tasks she did Cindy said that she carried out cleaning tasks on the equipment.
 In 2013 Cindy said that she drove to the practice every day.
 As part of her employment, she collected and delivered packages for the practice.
 Her wages increased to €19.50 per hour.

 JR gave two timesheets in support of hours worked and wages earned by Cindy in 2012 and 2013.
 These were two handwritten A4 sheets, one titled Cindy 2012 and the other Cindy 2013.
-Each document had 3 lines of data with a total annual figure representing gross earning for Cindy.
-Revenue's view was that the two A4 sheets contained a negligible amount of information.
-For them, it was not an adequate record of the dates and times of Cindy's working arrangements.
+Each document had 3 lines of data with a total annual figure representing gross earnings for Cindy.
+Revenue’s view was that the two A4 sheets contained a negligible amount of information.
+For them, it was not an adequate record of the dates and times of Cindy’s working arrangements.

 Proof of Payment

 JR had shown Revenue that he paid his other employee Mary €20 per hour by electronic transfer.
 Mary got paid weekly and Revenue had no issues with the deductibility of these wages.
 In contrast, Cindy got paid in cash.
 During the hearing, JR on his bank statements for 2012 and 2013, showed lump-sum cash withdrawals.
-The amounts ranged from €500 to €5000, and he said these were to pays Cindy's wages.
-In evidence, Cindy stated that the cash paid to her for wages was in the family safe at her parent's house where she lived.
-She didn't receive payslips, nor did she keep a record of hours worked.
-When asked why she didn't lodge the cash into a bank account she said that she never owned a bank account, and she didn't trust banks.
+The amounts ranged from €500 to €5000, and he said these were to pay Cindy’s wages.
+In evidence, Cindy stated that the cash paid to her for wages was in the family safe at her parent’s house where she lived.
+She didn’t receive payslips, nor did she keep a record of hours worked.
+When asked why she didn’t lodge the cash into a bank account she said that she never owned a bank account, and she didn’t trust banks.
 She admitted that she had a credit union account but did not lodge the cash to this account.
-She didn't trust credit unions and did not use this account.
+She didn’t trust credit unions and did not use this account.

-Revenue repeated their position that taxpayers carrying on a trade or profession must maintain proper books and records.
+Revenue repeated its position that taxpayers carrying on a trade or profession must maintain proper books and records.
 Their view was that there was a complete lack of evidence of actual payment of monies from JR to Cindy.
-They also took the view that Cindy's evidence of not using a bank account lacked credibility.
+They also took the view that Cindy’s evidence of not using a bank account lacked credibility.

 Findings from Appeals Commissioner [AC]

-Citing the minimum wage for an adult employee with 2 years’ experience in 2012 and 2013 was €8.65.
-The AC accepted that submission from Revenue that the hourly rate for Cindy's wages was too high.
+Citing the minimum wage for an adult employee with 2 years experience in 2012 and 2013 was €8.65.
+The AC accepted the submission from Revenue that the hourly rate for Cindy’s wages was too high.
 The AC determined that a fair and reasonable rate would be €9 per hour.
 This was based on the wage rates applicable at that time and that Cindy had no formal qualifications.